-Cancer occurs when cells in the body begin changing in ways that aren't normal.
+Cancer happens when cells in the body begin changing in ways that aren't normal.
 Cancer that starts in blood cells is called leukemia.

 Blood is made up of cells and fluid.
 The body constantly replaces old blood cells with new ones to keep the blood healthy.
 New blood cells are made in the bone marrow (the spongy substance inside bones).
-One type of blood cells is the white blood cells, which help the body fight off infections and disease.
+One type of blood cells is the white blood cells.
+These help the body fight off infections and disease.

-Leukemia is cancer of the white blood cells.
-When leukemia occurs, the body produces many abnormal white blood cells or too many immature white blood cells (blasts) that aren't able to do the work that normal white blood cells do.
-More abnormal than normal cells are made, leaving the blood unable to do its work.
-There are4 major types of leukemias:
+Leukemia is usually a cancer of the white blood cells.
+When leukemia happens, the body makes many abnormal white blood cells or too many immature white blood cells (blasts) that aren't able to do the work that normal white blood cells do.
+More abnormal than normal cells are made.
+This leaves the blood unable to do its work.
+There are 4 major types of leukemias:

 Leukemia can be myeloid or lymphocytic.
 These terms refer to the type of cell that the cancer starts in.

 Leukemia can be acute or chronic.
 Acute leukemias get worse very quickly.
 Chronic leukemias get worse gradually.

 Treatment choices for leukemia

 You and your healthcare provider will discuss a treatment plan that's best for your needs.
 The main treatment choices for leukemia include:

 Chemotherapy, which uses strong medicines to kill cancer cells.